B.A. in Arabic

 Arabic is spoken by 422 million people, and is the fifth most spoken language in the world.
 Arabic majors attain strong language competence in listening and reading comprehension, speaking, and writing skills as well as the cultural knowledge necessary for interacting with Arabic-speaking people in professional or informal contexts.
-The recently approved federally funded Arabic Flagship Program will support students abroad and provide more faculty and tutors for additional support on campus.
+The federally funded Arabic Flagship Program will support students abroad and provide more faculty and tutors for additional support on campus.

 A liberal arts education empowers and prepares graduates to deal with complexity and change through a broad knowledge of the world.
 They gain key skills in communication, problem-solving, and working with a diverse group of people.
 People who fluently speak a foreign language have better job opportunities.
 Careers related to Arabic include education, international business & banking, tourism, journalism, law, translation, foreign service, cultural affairs, military service, and health care.

 Arabic majors have a wide variety of outside-the-classroom opportunities for language learning, including the Language Resource Center, and Rebel Charge, a simulated, real-world scenario.
 The Arabic study abroad program is held both at the Malic Center in Amman, Jordan and at the AALIM in Meknas, Morocco.

 B.A. in Arabic Faculty

 Arabic Flagship is a federally-funded intensive language program that combines extensive study abroad with immersive classroom instruction and dynamic extracurricular activities to achieve professional fluency & a high level of cultural competency.
 Flagship students enjoy personalized advising, small class sizes and one-on-one instruction.